andlo/mycroft-skills-list-gitbook/skills/calculator.gras64.md

 ---
-description: 'A simple calculator skill for Mycroft AI'
+description: A simple calculator skill for Mycroft AI
 ---

 ### _calculator.gras64_